Weekly Event Guidelines and Local Rules

 - hole out all putts (no “gimmies”) except as provided under the USGA rules for match play competition.

 - no “improved lies” unless permitted by a local rule.

 The Championship Class plays from the black tees; A, B, and C play from the blue tees, and Class D plays from the white tees.
-If the sum of a member's handicap index plus their age equals or exceed 80 they may play from the White tees in all competitions.
-Super Senior and Golden Senior Match play is played from the White Tees.
+If the sum of a member's handicap index plus his age equals or exceeds 80 he may play from the White tees in all competitions.
+Super Senior and Golden Senior Match competitions are played from the White Tees.

 Weekly prize money for the tied positions will be combined and divided equally among the tied players.

 - Wet grounds: Players have the option to invoke the embedded ball Local Rule b) described below if applicable, or USGA Rule 25-1 for abnormal ground conditions (including casual water).
 25-1 provides the player may lift the ball and drop it from casual water without penalty within one club-length from the nearest point of relief, but not nearer the hole.